About The VoiceGuy

 Who is this VoiceGuy?

 The VoiceGuy is Eric Armstrong.
-Eric is a voice teacher and accent/dialect/language coach for theatre, film and television, based in Toronto, Canada, where he normally teaches full-time at York University’s Dept. of Theatre.
-He is fortunate to be on sabbatical for 2020-21!
+Eric is a voice teacher and accent/dialect/language coach for theatre, film and television, based in Toronto, Canada, where he teaches full-time at York University’s Dept. of Theatre & Performance.
+Currently he’s also the Chair of the department.
 Eric has been teaching voice for the actor full-time since 1994, and has taught in Canada and the US, at the University of Windsor, Brandeis University, Roosevelt University and York University.
 He has worked for nationally and internationally recognized companies such as Crow’s Theatre, SoulPepper, & Canadian Stage in Toronto, and The Court Theatre and Steppenwolf in Chicago.
 Another project that Eric worked on for several years is Glossonomia, Conversations about the Sounds of Speech, a podcast that he shares with Philip Thompson, co-founder of KT Speechwork.
+In 2022, he published his free Open Educational Resource, Lexical Sets for Actors, through eCampus Ontario.

 He’s a long-time member of the Voice and Speech Trainers Association, where he served on the board, as a conference planner, photo editor for the Voice and Speech Review, Founding Director of Technology and Internet Services, and has written numerous peer-reviewed articles, essays and reviews for the VASTA Newsletter, the VASTA Voice, and The Voice and Speech Review.
 His research work and publications can be viewed through his ORCID iD https://orcid.org/0000-0002-1849-5051.